ShoutToLearnorg/Employee-Examination-System/README.md

 ---

-### 📬 Need Help?
-Feel free to reach out if you have any questions or need further improvements! 🚀🎯
+## 📜 License

+This project is open-source and free to use.

+---

+## 🤝 Contributing

+Feel free to contribute!
+Fork the repo, make changes, and submit a pull request.

+---

+## 📩 Contact

+For any queries, reach out to your-email@example.com or create an issue in the repository.

+---

+Developed with ❤️ By Ashish Srivastava & Md.
+Shamse Alam